 in the French city of Nevers.

-The story of French publishers and sellers who sold the First World War in 3D.
+The story of French publishers and sellers who sold the First World War in 3-D.

 The photographer of intimate boudoir stereoviews from La Belle Époque.